George F. Edmunds: Friendship with Allen G. Thurman

-Presidential candidacies
+Presidential campaigns

+1880 campaign

 Edmunds was a candidate for president at the 1880 Republican National Convention.
-Nominated by Frederick H. Billings, he received 34 votes on the first ballot.
+Nominated by Frederick H. Billings, he received 34 votes on the first ballot, carrying Vermont and Massachusetts.
 His support remained at 31 or 32 votes through the 29th ballot, after which his supporters began to trend towards eventual nominee James A. Garfield.

+1884 campaign

-In 1884, Republicans who favored civil service reform, including Theodore Roosevelt, supported Edmunds for President over incumbent President Chester A. Arthur and former Senator James G. Blaine, hoping to build a groundswell for Edmunds if the two stronger candidates deadlocked.
+In 1884, Republicans who favored civil service reform, including Carl Schurz, George William Curtis, Theodore Roosevelt and Henry Cabot Lodge, supported Edmunds for President over incumbent President Chester A. Arthur and former Senator James G. Blaine, hoping to build a groundswell for Edmunds if the two stronger candidates deadlocked.

 Revelations about Edmunds's legal work for railroads and corporations while sitting in the Senate prevented Edmunds from attaining wide support from reformers.
-On the first ballot he received 93 votes, but his support declined, and the nomination went to Blaine on the fourth ballot.
-Edmunds was among the Republicans who refused support for Blaine (some backed Cleveland outright), who ultimately lost the general election to Grover Cleveland.
+On the first ballot he received 93 votes, once again carrying Vermont and Massachusetts, along with Rhode Island, a significant minority in New York, and scattered delegates from throughout the West.
+His support declined, however, and the nomination went to Blaine on the fourth ballot.

+After the convention, many Edmunds supporters backed Democratic nominee Grover Cleveland, earning them the nickname "Mugwumps".
+Edmunds himself refused support for Blaine, who ultimately narrowly lost the general election.

-Although Sen. Blaine came to become the leader of the Half-Breeds in the 1880 presidential election, he was viewed with suspicion and distrust by Edmunds, who believed that a true Half-Breed must support civil service reform.
+Although Blaine was the leader of the Half-Breeds, he was viewed with suspicion and distrust by Edmunds, who believed that a true Half-Breed must support civil service reform.
 Indeed, Blaine's inclinations in the late 1870s were closer to that of the Stalwarts, evident in his hostility towards civil service reform and the policies pursued by Half-Breed Rutherford B. Hayes.